rxzheng/rxzheng/README.md

 youtube.com/@Philosocratic

 **Projects:**
+- blackfox: a minimalistic website for pomodoro, todo and habit tracking

 - philosocratic: a website to compete with your friends on an educational philosophical website (v2 revamp in progress)

 - heLM: a website that introduces the heLM project (under progress)